Dechode/Godot-Advanced-Vehicle/README.md

 ## Help

 Make sure the physics FPS is set to atleast 120 or the physics start to get weird.
-In this project it is set to 240, which works fine for me.
+In this project it is set to 240.

 ## License